InspiredByOtherWorlds arts contest FAQs

 The competition is open to all space enthusiasts, including children, members of the public, schools and clubs, as well as professional or amateur planetary scientists with a passion for the arts.

 Is there a specific topic or subject area?

-There is no specific topic.
-You can choose planets, moons, asteroids, comets, meteorites or exoplanets as single or multiple destinations for your creative journey, or show us how missions to explore planets have inspired you.
+The theme for 2021 is “Ingenuity”.
+You can demonstrate your own ingenuity in how you interpret planets, moons, asteroids, comets, meteorites or exoplanets as single or multiple destinations for your creative journey, or show us how ingenious missions to explore planets have inspired you.